-To request approval of School District Indirect Cost Rates for Fiscal Year 2020-2021.
+To approve the School District Indirect Cost Rates for fiscal year 2021-2022.
 This approval allows districts to charge indirect costs against federal programs, subject to program limitations.
 Approval of the rates, however, does not commit districts to charge any amount of indirect costs.
 The Kentucky Board of Education (KBE) is required by federal regulation (2 CFR 200 - Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards) to approve the rates for school districts since the delegation agreement is executed between the United States Department of Education (USED) and the Kentucky Department of Education (KDE).
 Each school district is then recommended (not required) to have local board approval of their individual rates.